Luc Donckerwolke

-Luc Donckerwolke (born 19 June 1965) is a Belgian automotive designer, president, and chief creative officer of the Hyundai Motor Group and the Genesis automotive brand.
+Luc Donckerwolke (born 19 June 1965) is a Peruvian-Belgian automotive designer, president, and chief creative officer of the Hyundai Motor Group and the Genesis automotive brand.
 Prior to joining the Hyundai Motor Group, he was the design director at Volkswagen Group's Bentley, Lamborghini, Škoda, and Audi brands.
-In 2022, a jury panel of 102 journalists among 33 countries named Donckerwolke the World Car Person of the Year for significantly impacting the automotive industry.
+In 2022, a jury panel of 102 journalists among 33 countries named Donckerwolke the "World Car Person of the Year" for significantly impacting the automotive industry.

 Background

 Donckerwolke was born in Lima, Peru, and educated in various South American and African countries before studying industrial engineering in Brussels and transportation design in Vevey, Switzerland.

 He has a residence in Germany and in Brussels.
 His hobbies include motor racing, old cars, foreign cultures and learning languages.
 He speaks Dutch, Italian, French, Spanish, English, German, Korean, Mandarin, Japanese and Swahili.